 If you have been awarded a CONACyT Scholarship, we will also offer you an additional £2,000 for each year of your programme.
 This is 3 years for PhD and 1 year for MSc by Research.

 There are also a range of external bodies that have funding opportunities to offer, and it is always advisable to do some research yourself as to the opportunities available from your own country.
-Further details of the organisations who may be able to offer funding can be found on the central University web pages.

 Applications are always welcome from students who are able to fund their own studies.
 If you have your own funds, you are not restricted to the projects that we advertise.
 The Department is interested to hear about your own research interests and ideas; most supervisors are happy to devise a project that can encompass your own research interest whilst still fitting in with the direction of their own research group.